Marius171296/ksvo/index.md

-## Willkommen auf der Supportseite des Kunterbunten Sommerprogramms vor Ort
+# Willkommen auf der Supportseite des Kunterbunten Sommerprogramms vor Ort

-### Jekyll Themes
+## Fragen zum kunterbunten Sommerprogramm

+####Bis wann geht die Aktion?

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Marius171296/ksvo/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.